-- II.
+- I. Each content word receives 2 marks - II.
 Each word from the classes [Noun, Adjective, Numeral, Negation] receives an additional mark - III.
 Polysyllabic content-words from the classes [Pronoun, Verb, Adverb] receive an additional mark - IV.
-The first content word in a sentence receives an additional mark (only implemented for the first 3 words)

-V. Each Noun preceded by an Adjective loses one mark Function words receive 0, content words 1-4 marks.
-Too few words received 4 marks to allow for statistical analysis.
+The first content word in a sentence receives an additional mark (only implemented for the first 3 words) - V. Each Noun preceded by an Adjective loses one mark Function words receive 0, content words 1-4 marks.
+Too few words received 4 marks to allow statistical analysis.
 So only words with 0-3 prominence marks are used.
-Rule-based prominence marks correlated well with human transcribers
+Streefkerk showed that these rules performed indistinguishable from (naive) human transcribers for read sentences [13][14].